 Recipe: Red Lentil Flatbreads

-Eating gluten-free and/or grain-free can be a challenge when it comes to finding starch selections that can stand in for things like bread and tortillas.
+Eating gluten-free and/or grain-free can be challenging when it comes to finding starch options that can substitute for things like bread and tortillas.
 Our Red Lentil Flatbreads aim to provide a simple and affordable solution, just one ingredient, and more nutrient-dense than likely any prepared option in stores.
 For those less familiar with lentils, they are a high-fiber, plant-based protein source that will elevate the nutrition of any meal.
 They are often found near the dry beans in a grocery store.

 Providing a slightly earthly flavor, these flatbreads can be seasoned and topped however you desire.
 For an entirely plant-based meal, serve 2-3 flatbreads as a foundation for your desired toppings, and this provides 14-21 grams of protein!
 To swap them in for traditional options like bread, pair a flatbread with an egg, and you’re getting 7 grams of protein each (14 grams total).
-Or enjoy them for lunch with toppings like cottage cheese and veggies, or hummus and leftover shredded chicken, or canned tuna plus your favorite herbs/spices.
+Enjoy them for lunch with toppings like cottage cheese and veggies, hummus and leftover shredded chicken, or canned tuna with your favorite herbs/spices.
 The possibilities are endless!

 Red Lentil Flatbreads